Archict/brick-template/README.md

-# PHP Composer project template
+# Brick template

-This PHP template uses composer to manage dependencies and autoload.
+This repository is a template to create your own Brick.

-To begin use this template, just change the namespace in `composer.json`.